 We own investments in Canada, and as a result are subject to risk from the effects of exchange rate movements in the Canadian dollar, which may affect future costs and cash flows.
 We funded a significant portion of our Canadian investments through Canadian dollar borrowings under our Revolving Credit Facility, which is intended to act as a natural hedge against our Canadian dollar investments.
 The Canadian dollar Revolving Credit Facility borrowings are remeasured each reporting period, with the unrealized foreign currency gains and losses flowing through earnings.
-A 10% increase or decrease in the exchange rate between the Canadian dollar and USD would have a corresponding \$7.5 million increase or decrease in unrealized foreign currency gains or loss.
+A 10% increase or decrease in the exchange rate between the Canadian dollar and USD would have a corresponding \$7.5 million increase or decrease in unrealized foreign currency gain or loss.
 These unrealized foreign currency gains and losses do not impact our cash flows from operations until settled, and are expected to directly offset the changes in the value of our net investments as a result of changes in the Canadian dollar.
 Our Canadian investments are recorded at their historical exchange rates, and therefore are not impacted by changes in the value of the Canadian dollar.

+Item 8.
+Financial Statements and Supplementary Data

+Contents

-Consolidated Balance Sheets 61 Consolidated Statements of Income and Comprehensive Income 62 Consolidated Statements of Equity 63 Consolidated Statements of Cash Flows 64 Item 8.
-Financial Statements and Supplementary Data Consolidated Balance Sheets61Consolidated Statements of Income and Comprehensive Income62Consolidated Statements of Equity63Consolidated Statements of Cash Flows64Notes to Consolidated Financial Statements65 Contents Consolidated Statements of Income and Comprehensive Income62Consolidated Statements of Equity63Consolidated Statements of Cash Flows64Notes to Consolidated Financial Statements65 Report of Indep pendent Registered Accounting Firm (PCAOB ID No. 34) 59 Consolidated Statements of Equity 63 Consolidated Statements of Cash Flows 64 Notes to Consolidated Financial Statements 65 Consolidated B Balance Sheets 61 Consolidated Statements of Cash Flows 64 Notes to Consolidated Financial Statements 65 Consolidated S tatements of Income and Comprehensive Income 62 Notes to Consolidated Financial Statements 65 Consolidated S tatements of Equity 63 Consolidated S tatements of Cash Flows 64 Schedule III - Real Estate Assets and Accumulated Depreciation 91 Notes to Conso blidated Financial Statements 65 Schedule III - Real Estate Assets and Accumulated Depreciation 91
+Report of Independent Registered Accounting Firm (PCAOB ID No. 34) 59 Consolidated Balance Sheets 61 Consolidated Statements of Income and Comprehensive Income 62 Consolidated Statements of Equity 63 Consolidated Statements of Cash Flows 64 Notes to Consolidated Financial Statements 65 Schedule III - Real Estate Assets and Accumulated Depreciation 91